Red-Studio-Ragnarok/Fancier-Block-Particles/README.md

 Turn boring particles into fancier particles!

-Now with a [Trello] to see what is being worked on and a roadmap

-Fancier Block Particles is a fork of the popular [Fancy Block Particles] by [MorphoxL] which is more optimized and less buggy than the original mod.
+Fancier Block Particles is a fork of the popular [Fancy Block Particles](https://www.curseforge.com/minecraft/mc-mods/fancy-block-particles) by [MorphoxL](https://www.curseforge.com/members/morphoxl/projects) which is more optimized and less buggy than the original mod.

 - Fancier Block Particles now run 276% faster than Fancy Block Particles
 - Fancier Block Particles now load 25% faster than Fancy Block Particles